 Add resolution in the closing

 Lastly, you need to give your customer confidence in your business.
 By offering reassurance, you are reminding your customer that their package will arrive.
 But also, that your team is ready to help.
-Adding discounts or deals to your email can sometimes turn a shipping delay into a positive experience for your customer.
-Be creative and offer discounts like 21% off your next order with the code “Sorry2021.”
+Adding discounts or deals to your email can sometimes turn a shipping delay into a positive experience for your customer, and position the customer for their next purchase with your brand.
+Be creative and offer discounts like 21% off your next order with the code “Sorry2023.”

 Stay Up to Date With Shipping Delays